JayMartMedia/patient-js/README.md

-# Demo Patient Tracker App
+# Demo Patient Tracker App Frontend

 This app was built as a way to get more familiar with some popular development frameworks and libraries.

 This app allows a user to view, add, edit, and delete patients stored in the PostgreSQL database through a web gui.
 The app has a simple UI.
 It is not visually spectacular.
 The purpose is to demonstrate the knowledge of the tools listed below, not to demonstrate graphic design skills.

+The use case could be any web application where you need a user to be able to view, add, edit, and/or delete items specifically from a table.
+For example, keeping a list of patients, users, customers, orders, etc.

 ## Tools used
 + Frontend (this repo)